danjokeny/ScholarshipApplication/README.md

 21.  add status to the editForm page.
      --when requestor adds a new application, they cannot enter status, and defaults to new --when a reviewer/admin edit a application, they can see/change the status
+22.  if admin/reviewer, then populate the reviewer id in the application
+23.  add a warning for school year and $amount to be numeric
+24.  made status in editForm a dropdown selector instead of text box

 Change ## -